Green Event Guide: How to make your event more green

 Find out about any ways the venue goes above and beyond to reduce energy consumption in its premises.
-Often venues will shout about the ways they reduce their own energy on the CSR (corporate social responsibility) web pages, so be sure to investigate ahead of choosing your venue.
+Often venues will shout about the ways they reduce their own energy on the CSR (corporate social responsibility) or sustainability web pages, so be sure to investigate ahead of choosing your venue.

 Where the venue is located

 Location is important for sustainability as it will determine how your guests, organisers, speakers and exhibitors will travel to the venue.
 Making sure it’s somewhere easy and reachable by foot or public transport will help bring down the event’s carbon footprint.

 Our selection of venue spaces are located in Bloomsbury and benefit from great transport links.
 With the nearest tube station just minutes away, our central London location is ideal for promoting sustainable travel amongst attendees.
 We also encourage cycling to our venue and have created a bike scheme for anyone unsure about cycling around London.
 Find out more about our event spaces here.

 How close the suppliers are to the venue

 If you’re using the venue’s own suppliers, find out how close they’re located to the venue itself.
 That way they’ll avoid long journeys to transport equipment.

 How easy it is for guests to car share, use public transport or walk to the event